SukkaW/OpenCore-Document-zh_Hans/source/9-nvram.md

   这里有一些网站收集了 macOS 内置的启动参数列表：[列表 1](https://osxeon.wordpress.com/2015/08/10/boot-argument-options-in-os-x)、[列表 2](https://superuser.com/questions/255176/is-there-a-list-of-available-boot-args-for-darwin-os-x).

 - `7C436110-AB2A-4BBB-A880-FE41995C9F82:bootercfg`
- Booter arguments, similar to `boot-args` but for boot.efi.
+ Booter arguments, similar to `boot-args` but for `boot.efi`.
 Accepts a set of arguments, which are hexadecimal 64-bit values with or without `0x`.
-At different stages boot.efi will request different debugging (logging) modes (e.g. after `ExitBootServices` it will only print to serial).
+At different stages `boot.efi` will request different debugging (logging) modes (e.g. after `ExitBootServices` it will only print to serial).
 Several booter arguments control whether these requests will succeed.
 The list of known requests is covered below: